jackonelli/wednesday-world-cup/README.md

 ### Parse, don't validate

-Another benefit of the [Type safety design](#type-safety) is that we can realise the [parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) idea.
+Another benefit of the [Type safety design](#type-safety) is that we can realise the [parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) pattern.
-Rust is a stickler for error handling: potential errors must be dealt with explicitly.
+Rust is a stickler for [error handling](https://doc.rust-lang.org/stable/book/ch09-00-error-handling.html): potential errors must be dealt with explicitly.

 Consider the score of a playoff game.
-It can be represented by two non-negative integers, except that some combinations of integers would be invalid since a playoff game must have a winner.
+It can be represented by two non-negative integers (specifically a tuple of `GoalCount`s), except that some combinations of integers would be invalid since a playoff game must have a winner.

 Every function that takes such a score tuple as input, would require validation of the score, returning an error when it encounters a draw result.
 This pollutes the API and failure to perform this validation could cause weird results (not really for this example due to rust's inherent type safety but for more complex examples it certainly would).